 Many of his famous works went on to become American classics: such as The Adventures of Tom Swayer and Adventures of Huckleberry Finn, as well as A Connecticut Yankee in King Arthur’s Court, to name a few.

 Location.
 41° 45.626′ N, 72° 44.51′ W. Marker is in West Hartford, Connecticut, in Hartford County.
 Marker is on 20 South Main Street.
+Marker is along the walkway between the Hartford Library and Critter Criterion Cinemas.
 Touch for map.
-Marker is along the walkway between the Hartford Library and Critter Criterion Cinemas.
 Marker is in this post office area: West Hartford CT 06107, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A different marker also named Webster Walk (here, next to this marker); Korczak Ziolkowski (here, next to this marker); Goodman Green (about 400 feet away, measured in a direct line); Meeting House Corner (about 600 feet away); Connecticut Veterans Memorial West Hartford (about 600 feet away); West Hartford (about 700 feet away); SS Maiden Creek (about 700 feet away); First Public Library Building in West Hartford (approx. 0.2 miles away).
 Touch for a list and map of all markers in West Hartford.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 26, 2015, by Sandra Hughes of Killen, Usa.
-This page has been viewed 208 times since then and 14 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on November 26, 2015, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on November 26, 2015, by Sandra Hughes of Killen, Alabama, USA.
+This page has been viewed 236 times since then and 3 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on November 26, 2015, by Sandra Hughes of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.